PAcharya204/Digital_Time_Capsule/README.md

 # Digital_Time_Capsule
-Digital time capsule platform allows users to preserve memories, messages, media, and documents, which can be accessed or delivered at a specified future date.
+Future Sync (Digital Time Capsule) is a full-stack web application that enables users to create, securely store, and schedule digital capsules containing messages, images, and files to be unlocked or delivered at a future date.
+The system includes user authentication, dashboard-based capsule management, and an admin panel for user moderation and approvals